mnavarrocarter/mnavarro.dev/content/posts/repository-pattern-done-right.md

 }
 ```

 The result is really nice to work with.
-I've taken this approach is several projects so far and feels great to use repositories as immutable collections: feels natural.
-Create Doctrine ODM, Filesystem or In-Memory implementations like the Doctrine ORM one it's trivial.
-Implementors just need to take into account the immutability aspect of it, but that's all there is to it.
+I've taken this approach is several projects so far and it feels great.
+The method names convey meaning and work well.
+Creating different implementations like a Doctrine Mongo ODM, Filesystem or In-Memory it's trivial.
+Implementors just need to take into account the immutability aspect of it, but that's all really.

 I really hope you like this approach as much as I do and start using it in your projects.